lazybuttrying/afarm_stepfunction/README.md

 <br>

 # TODO: Refactoring
+- make new lambda function for new name "delete_boxinst_result"
+    - have to delete other model's result too.
 - filename column in csv to slice [26:]
 - Difference of variable name between database and model
     |Korean|DB|Model|